-Getting Into the Sport: Started ski jumping at age seven when his mother put him in a summer camp at Canada Olympic Park… She had seen an ad in a brochure and thought it would be a cool thing he would like… At age 10 was named to a developmental team aimed at being the 2010 team… Outside Interests: Enjoys film, music and going to concerts, comedy, reading… In the off-season must go on non-sport-related trips… Had been involved in other sports such as soccer, gymnastics and cross-country running… Odds and Ends: Graduated from the National Sport School in Calgary… Inspired by Swiss four-time Olympic champion Simon Ammann and one of his favourite Olympic memories was watching Ammann win the normal hill and large hill at Salt Lake City 2002… A favourite Canadian Olympic athlete is triathlete Simon Whitfield… Trains and travels with the American team…
+Getting into the Sport: Started ski jumping at age seven when his mother put him in a summer camp at Canada Olympic Park… She had seen an ad in a brochure and thought it would be a cool thing he would like… At age 10 was named to a developmental team that aimed to be the 2010 Olympic team; they got jump suits that said “WOG 2010: The Sweet Destiny” on the side… Took his first trip to Europe in the summer of 2003 and got to meet the world’s best jumpers… Outside Interests: Enjoys film, music and going to concerts, comedy, reading… In the off-season must go on non-sport-related trips… Odds and Ends: Inspired by Polish ski jumper Adam Malysz who came from a country where ski jumping is not hugely popular to be number one in the world; used to watch all his videos posted to a Polish fan website before YouTube was created… Graduated from the National Sport School in Calgary… A favourite Canadian Olympic athlete is triathlete Simon Whitfield…

 |2010 Vancouver||Skiing - Ski Jumping||Individual Large Hill - Men||45QR|